pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * ldd
 * otool -L (mac)
 * file
-* objdump   AIX: dump -X64 -t
+* objdump   AIX: dump -X64 -t   dump -X64 -Hp to see libpath
 * strings -a
 * restore -qxvf libc++.rte.16.1.0.10.bff to see whats in it
+* ProcessMonitor (windows)
+* Open Developer Command Prompt for VS2019 dumpbin /dependents (windows)
+* dumpbin /IMPORTS:python3.dll pythonint.pyd to see whats being used from a DLL
 ## 5.8.
 Signals
 * kill -l lists all signals
 * echo $? gives 128+signum that says what killed you